dogukan-durukan/DSA210-Project/PROPOSAL.md

 # Project Proposal: Impact of Market Share on Flight Operational Performance

 ## 1. Motivation
 In the aviation industry, operational efficiency is a primary determinant of passenger satisfaction and airline reputation.
-This project aims to investigate the relationship between market dynamics—specifically an airline's market share on a given route—and its operational reliability, such as flight delays.
-The core objective is to analyze whether dominant airlines on specific routes maintain better punctuality or if a lack of competition correlates with increased operational delays.
+This project aims to investigate the relationship between market dynamics (specifically an airline's market share on a given route) and its operational reliability, such as flight delays.
+The core objective is to analyze whether dominant airlines on specific routes maintain better punctuality or a non-competition environment correlates with increased operational delays.
-In the avation indusrty

 ## 2. Data Source and Collection
 The study will utilize two publicly available datasets sourced from Kaggle: